2021 Mercedes EQV electric MPV: Pictures, specs and prices

-Higher-spec Sport Premium and Sport Plus trim levels are also available, priced at £72,895 and £77,145 respectively.
-As no EQV costs less than £50,000, the model is not eligible for the government's grant for plug-in vehicles.
+The higher-spec Sport Premium and Sport Plus trim levels are priced at £73,910 and £78,215 respectively.
+As no EQV costs less than £35,000, the model is not eligible for the UK government's plug-in car grant (PiCG).

 Standard equipment on the entry-level Sport comprises 17-inch alloy wheels, LED headlights, a Driving Assistance package, the MBUX infotainment system with Navigation Plus, a reversing camera, electric sliding doors, an 'easy-pack' tailgate, ambient lighting and and eight-metre charging cable.